roadiz/docs/extension/events/intro.rst

 and inject your own event subscribers inside *Roadiz* dispatcher.

-To understand how the event dispatcher works, you should read the `documentation from Symfony <http://symfony.com/doc/current/components/event_dispatcher/introduction.html>`_ before.
+To understand how the event dispatcher works, you should read the `Symfony documentation at <http://symfony.com/doc/current/components/event_dispatcher/introduction.html>`_ before.

 Nodes events